akka/alpakka/docs/src/main/paradox/jms/producer.md

 # Producer

-Alpakka JMS offers sending messages in three ways
+The Alpakka JMS connector offers producing JMS messages to topics or queues in three ways

 * JVM types to an Akka Streams Sink
 * `JmsMessage` sub-types to a Akka Streams Sink or Flow (using `JmsProducer.create` or `JmsProducer.flow`)